 By Khalid Abdelaziz and Hereward Holland

-"Sudan has not notified South Sudan that it is not ready to receive southern oil exports through its territory," foreign ministry spokesman El-Obeid Morawah said when asked about news reports in the past two days.
+"Sudan has not notified South Sudan that it is not ready to receive southern oil exports through its territory," El-Obeid Morawah, spokesman for the foreign ministry, told Reuters.

 In January, South Sudan shut down its entire output of 350,000 barrels a day after tensions with Sudan over export fees escalated.

-Sudan accuses South Sudan of supporting the SPLM-North, charges diplomats find as credible as claims from Juba that Khartoum is backing rebels on its territory.
+Sudan accuses South Sudan of supporting the rebels, charges diplomats find as credible as claims from Juba that Khartoum is backing rebels on its territory.